HammerHeads-Engineers/spx-docs/spx-development-guide/spx-sdk/actions.md

 - The actions container schema (`Actions`) ensures each entry is an object and the first key targets a recognised attribute reference pattern (`tests/test_actions/test_actions_validation.py`).
 - `SetAction` and `FunctionAction` add their own schemas (`tests/test_actions/test_set_action_validation.py`, `tests/test_actions/test_function_action_validation.py`), so missing required keys produce `ValidationError` instances before runtime.
 - Custom actions can attach `@definition_schema` and `@definition_validator` to enforce additional constraints, just like any other component.

+## Best practices

+- Prototype new behaviour with `set` and `function` before creating custom actions; this keeps early experiments easy to debug.
+- Name actions after intent (`sync_apparent_power`) so diagnostics and logs read like a story.
+- Keep expressions short.
+If they grow complex, calculate intermediate values in attributes and reference them from actions.
+- Add unit tests that load your YAML with `Model(...)` and call `run()` to confirm each action writes the expected values.
+- When collaborating with QA, document parameters (for example in comments or adjacent tables) so teammates know which knobs are safe to tweak.